-Frank DeHaas Robison - Pioneer in Street Railway and Baseball
+Frank DeHaas Robison - Cleveland Spiders Baseball Team Owner

 193 Bratenahl Road

 Robison married Sarah Carver (Sallie) Hathaway in 1875, the daughter of Charles Hathaway, who built street railroads.
-He found a worthy partner in his youthful son-in-law.
+Charles found a worthy partner in his youthful son-in-law.

-Frank’s business career began when he joined his father-in-law.
-In 1877, they organized Hathaway & Robison to build a horse-drawn trolley system.
-The firm’s activity extended rapidly over the United States, from New Orleans on the south to Fargo, North Dakota on the north, and from Maine on the east to California in the west.
+Frank joined his father-in-law in 1877 and organized Hathaway & Robison to build a horse-drawn trolley system.
+The firm’s activity extended rapidly over the United States.
 In Canada, the firm’s interests extended into all the principal cities, except for Quebec.
-Within a few years, Hathaway & Robison had practically no competition in Canada.

 In 1897, Frank Robison merged with Marcus A. Hanna’s Woodland Avenue and West Side Street Railway to form the Cleveland City Railway Company.
-In the transaction, Robison lost his railway stock when his broker, John J. Shipherd of the firm Charles Potter & Co., fraudulently sold the stock and kept the proceeds.
-In a court settlement, Robison acquired a substantial interest in the new railway company.
+Robison acquired a substantial interest in the new company.

 By 1908, Robison had flourishing street railway lines in more than 100 cities in the United States and Canada.

 Next to street railways, baseball was Mr. Robison’s chief passion, and by a curious twist of fate, the one led to the other.
-In 1886, James Williams, who managed the Columbus baseball club in the American Association, persuaded Mr. Robison that it would pay to build a ballpark on the Payne Avenue line.
+In 1886, James Williams, who managed the Columbus baseball club, persuaded Mr. Robison that it would be a good investment to build a ballpark on the Cleveland Payne Avenue line.
 The Robison brothers acquired the Columbus club, and Frank became president of the company.
-The brothers constructed American Association Park on their Payne Avenue cable line at East 66th Street and Lexington Avenue to increase ridership and baseball attendance.
-The name of the park changed to National League Park.
-That served as the team’s home for four seasons until League Park opened in 1891.

 The heady feeling didn’t last long.
 The team had slipped to fifth place, and fan interest waned.
 Frank Robison was infuriated by the drop in attendance.
-In 1899, the Robison brothers purchased the National League St. Louis Browns baseball club out of bankruptcy and changed the name to the Perfectos.
-However, they kept the Spiders, a blatant conflict of interest.
+In 1899, Frank and Stan Robison purchased the bankrupt St. Louis Browns franchise and changed the name to the Perfectos.
+They also kept the Cleveland Spiders, a blatant conflict of interest.

-The Robisons announced after buying the Perfectos that they intended to run the Spiders as a "sideshow," and Cleveland fans took them at their word.
-Stripped of their best talent, the Spiders' first 16 home games drew a total of 3,179 fans or an average of 199 fans per game.
-Due to these meager attendance figures, the other eleven National League teams refused to come to League Park, as their cut of the revenue from ticket sales didn’t cover their hotel and travel expenses.
-The Spiders only played 42 home games during the season, with only 6,088 fans attending in 1899, for a pathetic average of a mere 145 spectators per game in the 9,000-seat League Park.
+The Robisons announced after buying the Perfectos that they intended to run the Spiders as a "sideshow," and Cleveland fans apparently took them at their word.
+The Spiders' first 16 home games drew a total of 3,179 fans or an average of 199 fans per game.
+Due to these meager attendance figures, the other 11 National League teams refused to come to League Park, as their cut of the revenue from ticket sales did not even begin to cover their hotel and travel expenses.

-Frank Robison died at his Bratenahl home from a stroke on September 25, 1908.
 Sarah Robison sold the cherished family home in 1915 to Sophia Taylor, who demolished the house to build a new home for herself.
-Sarah died four years later on May 28, 1919.
+Sarah died four years later, on May 28, 1919.
 Both Frank and Sarah were buried at Lake View Cemetery.